Umami Pot

 Ingredients

-• 2 yuzu (to extract the following amounts of juice and ground zest)
+• 2 yuzu (to yield the juice and zest amounts below)

 • 1 cup water